-The My Idea to Innovate is an open course that aims to encourage innovation.
+The My Idea to Innovate (ENGR 499 - 3 credits) is an open course that aims to encourage innovation.
 A student or a group of students who have a passion for and a dream to nurture and pursue an innovative idea of their own may collaborate with faculty mentors to design the course to cover topics and experiences that could not be achieved within the course offering framework of the concerned program and require collaboration across disciplines and/or fields.
 Course contents, prerequisites, number of credits, scope, experiences, needed resources, outcomes, assessment tools and rubrics, and timeline for completion will be formulated by the students(s) and the faculty mentor(s) once the idea is approval by the University Academic Board.
 Student(s) supported by faculty advisor(s) may request approval to design and offer the course after the first year of studies at RHU.
-The course code and number is ENGR 499 and could count as 3 or technical elective credits.
+The course could count for technical elective credits.